 Class Setup Complete Cancel Congratulations!
 You have now completed entering all information for the new class.
 Thank you for using the CATM E system.
 You will now be taken to a screen where you may modify any of the information you entered on the screens.
 You may also click the "Add Survey" button to create survey(s) for different groups of stu the class.
-Click the "Cancel" button on the next page to be returned to your personal summary previous udents in ge.
-In the future you may choose to create classes more efficiently by simply entering all of the informa single form like the one on the next page, rather than entering the data with the multi-screen "wizar have just completed.
-Simply click the " My Profile " button on your personal summary page and und appropriate box near the bottom of the profile page. tion into a d" that you heck the Done
+Click the "Cancel" button on the next page to be returned to your personal summary idents in In the future you may choose to create classes more efficiently by simply entering all of the informa single form like the one on the next page, rather than entering the data with the multi-screen "wizar have just completed.
+Simply click the " My Profile " button on your personal summary page and und appropriate box near the bottom of the profile page. d" that you Done